YosysHQ/yosys/docs/source/using_yosys/bugpoint.rst

     to a right shift (or `$shr`)?
   + is the issue tied to specific parameters, widths, or values?

-- if the failing command was part of a larger script, such as one of the :doc:`/using_yosys/synthesis/synth`, you could try to follow the design through the script

-  + sometimes when a command is raising an error, you're seeing a symptom rather than the underlying issue
-  + an earlier command may be putting the design in an invalid state which isn't picked up until the error is raised
-  + check out :ref:`using_yosys/bugpoint:Why context matters`
-  + if you're using a fuzzer to find issues in Yosys, you should be prepared to do this step

-- if you're familiar with C/C++ you might try to have a look at the source code of the command that's failing

-  + even if you can't fix the problem yourself, it can be very helpful for anyone else investigating if you're able to identify where exactly the issue is
-  + if you're using a fuzzer to find issues in Yosys, you should be prepared to do this step

 .. warning::

-   In the event that you are unable to identify the root cause of a fuzzer generated issue, **do not** open more than one issue at a time.
-You have no way of being able to tell if multiple fuzzer generated issues are simply different cases of the same problem, and opening multiple issues for the same problem means more time is spent on triaging and diagnosing bug reports and less on fixing the problem.
+   If you are using a fuzzer to find bugs, follow the instructions for :doc:`/yosys_internals/extending_yosys/advanced_bugpoint`.  **Do not** open more than one fuzzer generated issue at a time if you can not identify the root cause.
 If you are found to be doing this, your issues may be closed without further investigation.

 - search `the existing issues`_ and see if someone has already made a bug report